 Since our foundation we have set our stall out to do human rights work, and throughout our history we have advanced the application of human rights law in the regions, taking cases to the Court of Appeal, the Supreme Court and to the European Court of Human Rights.
 In addition to human rights work, Chambers has built a strong reputation for housing law, immigration law, public law, criminal defence, prison law, inquests, actions against the police, court of protection work, welfare law and expertise in discrimination work.
 We have been involved in many high profile and landmark cases.

 Although Chambers is in Manchester, our members frequently travel to courts and tribunals across England and Wales, including the rest of the North West, the Midlands, the North East, North Wales, South Wales, London, the South East, and the South West.

-- Ability to grasp complex issues and concepts and think on his or her feet.
-Ability to present clear, concise and logical arguments and express himself or herself confidently and articulately;
+- Ability to grasp complex issues and concepts and think on their feet.
+Ability to present clear, concise and logical arguments and express themselves confidently and articulately.

-- Ability to communicate with a wide range of people from different backgrounds; and
+- Ability to communicate with a wide range of people from different backgrounds.

 - Diligence and a high level of motivation.

 Applicants selected in the initial sift will be invited for interview.
 Interviews consist of two rounds, an initial short interview and, for those successful, a second longer interview which will include an oral advocacy exercise.
 We will try to let those who are selected for interview know as soon as possible.
 We will apply the Pupillage Gateway timetable.